intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 # Acknowledgments

-Constructive feedback on this document has been provided by a surprising number of people including Bernard Aboba, Brian Carpenter, Mark Nottingham, Russ Housley, Henning Schulzrinne, Robert Sparks, Brian Trammell, and Anne Van Kesteren.
+Constructive feedback on this document has been provided by a surprising number of people including Bernard Aboba, Brian Carpenter, Stuart Cheshire, Mark Nottingham, Russ Housley, Henning Schulzrinne, Robert Sparks, Brian Trammell, and Anne Van Kesteren.
 Please excuse any omission.